 Here in this configuration, the 555 timer IC has connected in an Astable mode of 555 timer operation.

-• Refer to the circuit diagram to identify the pin layout of the 555 timer IC.
+- Refer to the circuit diagram to check the pin layout of the 555 timer IC.

-• Connect pin 1 of the 555 timer IC to the ground rail on the breadboard.
-Then the pin 8 to the positive rail on the breadboard for power.
+- Next, attach pin 1 of the 555 timer IC to the ground rail.
+Then connect pin 8 to the positive rail on the breadboard to supply power.

-• Find the polarized capacitor.
-The longer lead is the positive (+), and the shorter lead is the negative (-).
+- Find the polarized capacitor.
+The longer lead is positive (+), while the shorter lead is negative (−).

-• Connect the positive lead to pin 2 of the 555 timer and negative lead of the capacitor to the ground rail.
+- Then, connect the positive lead to pin 2 of the 555 timer and the negative lead of the capacitor to the ground rail.

-• Use a small wire to connect pin 2 to pin 6 directly on the breadboard.
+- After that, use a small jumper wire to join pin 2 and pin 6 directly on the breadboard.

-• Connect pin 4 directly to the positive rail on the breadboard.
+- Also, connect pin 4 directly to the positive rail of the breadboard.

-• Leave pin 5 unconnected; it’s not used in this circuit.
+- Leave pin 5 unconnected, as it isn’t used in this circuit.

-• Attach the positive and negative leads of the battery to the breadboard’s positive and ground rails, respectively, to power the circuit.
+- Finally, attach the battery’s positive and negative leads to the breadboard’s power and ground rails to power the entire circuit.

 Notes: